liambenjamin/task-generalization-alcf/README.md

 ### Theta Deployment File Contents

 The experiment deployment across Theta utilzed the python library [libEnsemble](https://libensemble.readthedocs.io/en/main/).
-Only path names specific to the filesystem at Argonne Leadership Computing Facility (ALCF) have been removed.
+Path names specific to the filesystem at Argonne Leadership Computing Facility (ALCF) have been removed from the original codes.